thanosgn/wifi-share/README.md

   -p PASSWORD, --password PASSWORD
                         Specify a desired password to be used instead of the stored one.
-  -l, --list            Display a list of stored Wi-Fi networks to choose
+  -l, --list            Display a list of stored Wi-Fi networks (SSIDs) to
-                        from.
+                        choose from.

 ```

 ## Notes